DeSantis sells ‘Don’t Fauci My Florida’ merch as new coronavirus cases near highest in nation

 DeSantis avoided statewide mask requirements even as leaders across the political spectrum embraced them amid growing evidence of their effectiveness.
 This spring, he suspended all virus-based local rules for businesses and individuals.

 The governor has encouraged people to get vaccinated but also banned businesses from requiring proof of vaccination, arguing that such measures are a form of discrimination against people who refuse vaccines for medical or religious reasons.
-He also successfully sued the Centers for Disease Control and Prevention to keep it from enforcing its coronavirus rules on cruise ships in Florida, a major part of the local tourism industry.
+He also successfully sued the Centers for Disease Control and Prevention to keep it from enforcing its coronavirus rules on cruise ships in Florida, a major part of the state’s tourism industry.

-With the merchandise, DeSantis is trying to cash in on a growing conservative backlash toward Fauci, a longtime government scientist who has advised seven presidents and directs the National Institute of Allergy and Infectious Diseases.
+With the new merchandise, DeSantis is trying to cash in on a growing conservative backlash toward Fauci, a longtime government scientist who has advised seven presidents and directs the National Institute of Allergy and Infectious Diseases.

 Throughout the pandemic, Fauci has drawn ire from the right for advocating restrictions and changing stances on whether the general public should wear masks.
-Fauci says he and other public health leaders flipped positions as they learned more about the effectiveness of face coverings, and after initially fearing that the public would snap up masks needed for health workers.
+Fauci says he and other public health leaders flipped positions as they learned more about the effectiveness of face coverings and after initially fearing that the public would snap up masks needed for health workers.

-But the focus on Fauci intensified after BuzzFeed News and The Washington Post recently obtained some of his early-pandemic emails.
+But the focus on Fauci intensified after BuzzFeed News and The Post recently obtained some of his early-pandemic emails.
 The doctor was a target of criticism and derision at last weekend’s Conservative Political Action Conference in Dallas, where ominous black-and-white video clips of Fauci talking drew loud boos from crowd.

 Resistance to shutdowns, masks and vaccine promotions came up often at the conservative gathering.
 “We’ve got Republican governors across this country pretending they didn’t shut down their states … that they didn’t mandate masks,” said South Dakota Gov. Kristi L. Noem (R), another leader seen as a potential 2024 presidential contender.